andrewmegson/DWP/README.md

 I thought it made sense to do this so that the functionality was more general and able to be expanded to more generic requests than just hard coding the task question (London ,50 miles).
 Therefore making the code more robust and adaptable to any potential future implementation expansions required.

-I have seperated the code into seperate classes where it seemed sensible so that similar functionality are grouped, making the code more readable and more adapable/robust to future changes and expansion of the code.
+I have separated the code into separate classes where it seemed sensible so that similar functionality are grouped, making the code more readable and more adapable/robust to future changes and expansion of the code.
 For example instead of putting the code for an http request in the same class as the methods which call the api being used, I put it in a seperate class so that if other api's were later added they could all share this http connection, keeping the code readable.